Overview

 Who it's for

-PocketJS is for JavaScript and TypeScript developers who want to build real, animated UI for the PSP — launchers, menus, dashboards, small apps — without writing C or hand-rolling a layout engine.
+PocketJS is for JavaScript and TypeScript developers who want to build real, animated UI for PSP/Vita — launchers, menus, dashboards, small apps — without writing C or hand-rolling a layout engine.
 You get a familiar reactive component model and utility-class styling; the framework handles host detection, the generated style table, image uploads, and the per-frame host callback for you.

 Three pillars